All insights

 Who is the developer of Dunearn House?

-The developer entity is Phoenix Dunearn Pte Ltd, a joint venture of Frasers Property Phoenix II Pte Ltd, Sekisui House Ltd and CSC Land Group (Singapore) Pte Ltd. The JV’s prior Singapore collaborations include Seaside Residences (strong, full sell-out) and Parc Greenwich (65% sold at launch).
+The developer entity is Phoenix Dunearn Pte Ltd, a joint venture of Frasers Property Phoenix II Pte Ltd, Sekisui House Ltd and CSC Land Group (Singapore) Pte Ltd. The JV’s prior Singapore collaborations include Seaside Residences (strong, full sell out) and Parc Greenwich (65% sold at launch).
 CSC Land has delivered Twin Vew with a strong launch weekend.

 How many units does Dunearn House have and what is the unit mix?

-380 residential units across 5 blocks: 176 x 2-bedroom and 2-bedroom plus study (530–680 sqft); 96 x 3-bedroom and 3-bedroom plus study (870–1,010 sqft); 108 x 4-bedroom and 4-bedroom plus study (1,180–1,380 sqft).
-There are no 1-bedroom units.
-The Pinnacle Collection (19-storey blocks at 760 and 762 Dunearn Road) holds the 4-bedroom layouts.
-The Luxury Collection (10-storey blocks at 766, 768 and 770) holds the 2-bedroom and 3-bedroom layouts.
+380 residential units across 5 blocks: 176 x 2 bedroom and 2 bedroom plus study (530 to 680 sqft); 96 x 3 bedroom and 3 bedroom plus study (870 to 1,010 sqft); 108 x 4 bedroom and 4 bedroom plus study (1,180 to 1,380 sqft).
+There are no 1 bedroom units.
+The Pinnacle Collection (19 storey blocks at 760 and 762 Dunearn Road) holds the 4 bedroom layouts.
+The Luxury Collection (10 storey blocks at 766, 768 and 770) holds the 2 bedroom and 3 bedroom layouts.

 What is the tenure and why does it matter?

-Dunearn House is 99-year leasehold from 30 September 2025.
+Dunearn House is 99 year leasehold from 30 September 2025.
 Expected Vacant Possession is 31 December 2030.
 The surrounding neighbourhood is predominantly freehold.
 This creates a valuation gap at resale, particularly in the second half of the lease, and is the most significant caveat in any purchase decision here.

-What is the expected PSF and when does pricing release?
+What is the confirmed PSF and quantum?

 Is Dunearn House in District 10 or District 11?